BBA Management Major

 The program in management is designed to prepare students for careers in the management of public and private sector organizations.
 To that end it presents students with a systematic body of knowledge to enable them to acquire an understanding of how formal organizations are structured and to appreciate the significance of informal structures within organizations.
 The program maintains a balance of theory and experiential learning to develop the thinking, traits, knowledge and skills essential to career success and leadership in any business.
 Special emphasis is given to interpersonal and decision-making skills.

-All college core requirements (54 credits) and liberal arts electives (6 credits), the general business core (36 credits) and business electives (6 credits), plus the seven following major courses (21 credits):
+All college core requirements (46 credits), free electives (11 credits), the general business core (36 credits) and business electives (6 credits), plus the seven following major courses (21 credits):

 MNG 315 - Collective Bargaining